-Mary Poppins Returns: Interviews with Rob Marshall, Angela Lansbury & Scott Whitman
+Mary Poppins Returns Interviews with Rob Marshall, Angela Lansbury, and Scott Whitman

 If you’ve seen the film Mary Poppins Returns (now on Digital and on Blu-ray March 19thy), you know how magical the movie is!
 The making-of Mary Poppins Returns was just as magical as the final cut ofthe film, filled with passion by its filmmakers and cast.
-I was able to learn more about working on the film and being on set from director Rob Marshall, lyricist Scott Whitman, and actress Angela Lansbury (who plays the Balloon Lady).
+I was able to learn more about working on the film and being on set from attending Mary Poppins Returns interviews with director Rob Marshall, lyricist Scott Whitman, and actress Angela Lansbury (who plays the Balloon Lady).

 An Interview with Director Rob Marshall